frankraDIUM/Telco-Customer-Churn-Predictive-Analysis-Explainable-AI/README.md

 ## Project Overview

 This project focuses on predicting customer attrition (churn) for a telecommunications company.
-By leveraging machine learning and **Explainable AI (SHAP)**, we identify high-risk customers and uncover the specific service and contractual factors driving their departure.
+By leveraging machine learning and **Explainable AI (SHAP)**, I identify high-risk customers and uncover the specific service and contractual factors driving their departure.

 The final model achieves an **Area Under the Curve (AUC) of $0.838$**, providing a robust engine for proactive retention strategies.